r2waredev/minima/README.md

 ```

 where `title` corresponds to the link-title displayed when a visitor hovers mouse-pointer over url / icon and
-`icon` refers to the Font Awesome icon id. e.g. `github` corresponds to `fa-github`.
+`icon` refers to the Bootstrap Icons icon id. e.g. `github` corresponds to `bi-github`.

-Social platform icons are rendered using the latest version of Font Awesome Free webfonts sourced via remote CDN.
+Social platform icons are rendered using the latest version of Bootstrap Icons webfonts sourced via remote CDN.
-The full list of available social icons can be found at https://fontawesome.com/search?ic=brands
+The full list of available social icons can be found at https://icons.getbootstrap.com/

 > [!NOTE]
 > The link to your site's main syndication feed is always rendered as the last item of the social-links list.<br />